-As students of the late Yonty Solomon at the Royal College of Music, Simon Callaghan and Hiroaki Takenouchi met in 2003 and since then have had a thriving duo partnership, giving concerts throughout the UK, Europe and Japan.
+As students of the late Yonty Solomon at the Royal College of Music, Simon Callaghan and Hiroaki Takenouchi met in 2003 and have since had a thriving duo partnership, giving concerts throughout the UK, Europe and Japan.

 Simon and Hiroaki also have a busy international calendar of solo and chamber music engagements.
 Following Simon’s début recording for Hyperion’s lauded Romantic Piano Concerto series in 2017 (Roger Sacheverell Coke’s Concerti with the BBC Scottish Symphony Orchestra and Martyn Brabbins), Simon joined conductor Ben Gernon to release a further disc in the same series, of concertos by Rheinberger and Scholz, in 2018.
-Hiroaki’s premiere recording of Piano Concertos by Georgy Catoire and Percy Sherwood with the Royal Scottish National Orchestra and Martin Yates (on Dutton) forms part of a discography including works by Haydn, Sterndale Bennett, Schumann and a number of contemporary composers.
+2019 will see the release of his first solo recording for Hyperion.
+Hiroaki’s premiere recording of Piano Concertos by Georgy Catoire and Percy Sherwood with the Royal Scottish National Orchestra and Martin Yates (on Dutton) forms part of an eclectic discography including works by Haydn, Sterndale Bennett, Schumann and a number of contemporary composers.
+Hiroaki is also editor of the published scores of the two-piano works by Percy Sherwood (recorded by Parnassius Duo), now available from Nimbus Music Publishing.

 Simon and Hiroaki also put great value on teaching, Simon being Head of Piano at the Ingenium Academy while Hiroaki teaches at the Royal Conservatoire of Scotland.